flybywiresim/website/src/posts/hydraulics-update-2022.md

 ### Physical Based PTU

-Up to now we were using a simple flow model for the famous Barking dog.
+Up to now we were using a simple flow model for the famous barking dog.
 But a power transfer unit is far more complicated than just being something that activates at 500psi of pressure difference in a line of code.

 In fact, it not always operates as a barking dog, but can also provide hydraulic power in a more continuous manner.

 To model this, we switched the PTU to a physical based simulation, which will react to pressure variations and make the PTU mechanical shaft spin in a realistic manner.
-Should the green or yellow system lose its fluid, PTU will spin ultra fast, and when we will model the temperature, you will quickly get into trouble!
+Should the green or yellow system lose its fluid the PTU will spin ultra-fast.
+When we've modeled the temperature and factor that into the equation - you will quickly get into trouble!
 All of this will soon be used by the sound engine so the continuous operation of the PTU and its recognizable slow growling sound can really shine.

 ### Flaps and Slats

 Flaps and slats logic was recently brought into our custom systems.
-Now, it is connected realistically to the hydraulics.
+It is now connected realistically to the hydraulics.
 These systems are, surprisingly, incredibly complicated systems.
 Before going into a fully modeled system, which will come later, we first added a medium detailed system that will bring more realism in its hydraulic interactions.

 Flaps and slats are respectively moved by 4 hydraulic motors connected through differential gearboxes, all of which are now connected to their corresponding hydraulic lines.
 Deploying times of flaps and slats will now highly depend on your hydraulic configuration, as they are using a lot of hydraulic flow to move.